Skip to content

 Is digital accessibility mandatory for every website?

-No. The obligation applies to government organisations and, through the European Accessibility Act, to e-commerce and electronic communication services of businesses with 10 or more employees or over 2 million euros in annual turnover.
+No. The obligation applies to government organisations and, through the European Accessibility Act since 28 June 2025, to e-commerce and electronic communication services of businesses with 10 or more employees or over 2 million euros in annual turnover (ACM).
 A small portfolio site is not covered, but accessibility pays off even without a legal duty: it widens your reach and improves the experience for everyone.

 Do I need an accessibility statement?